cemysce/termle/README.md

 # termle
-A blatant but loving attempt to faithfully recreate Wordle's gameplay AND aesthetic... from a terminal.
+A blatant but loving attempt to faithfully recreate Wordle's gameplay **and** aesthetic... from a terminal.